When it comes to protecting your home and family from bushfire, preparation is absolutely essential.

 Draw up an evacuation plan for family and pets that designates an assembly point, responsibilities, and transport.
 Not everyone responds calmly in a crisis, so regular practice of the evacuation drill with the whole family is important preparation.

-If you need assistance devising an evacuation plan, Country Fire Authorities has this helpful bushfire action plan template.
+If you need assistance devising an evacuation plan, DFES has this helpful tool to create a bushfire plan.

 If you live in a bushfire-prone area, these additions are recommended for your home: